-We will start by pointing out some particularities of developing an on-demand food ordering and logistics platform.
+We’ll start by pointing out some particularities of on-demand delivery app development.
 The biggest challenge usually faced by developers is the need to build for different audiences – customers, drivers, and restaurants – since this type of service involves all three groups working together.
-Today, we’ll talk purely about developing the customer-facing part of the product.
+Today, we’ll talk purely about developing the customer-facing part of a food delivery product.

 The big question that arises at this point is: What will be the most challenging features to implement for the customer-facing web and mobile app?

 We studied several of the most popular food delivery apps including Postmates, Uber Eats, GrubHub, Doordash, and Deliveroo.
 Based on an analysis of these apps, we came up with a list of must-have features that a modern-day food ordering platform can’t survive without.

 Aggregating restaurant data is one of the key features of many food ordering platforms.
 How can we provide access to all the necessary information about restaurants – addresses, hours, menus, etc. – so customers can place orders?
 Luckily for entrepreneurs who want to launch a food delivery system, there are a number of proven solutions such as the GrubHub API.